Table of Contents

 You can use tools like Ganache to help you test your contract.

-Step 6: Deploy the contract
+Step 6: Deploy the smart contract

 Once you’ve tested the contract and are confident that it works as intended, you can deploy it to the blockchain.
 This will make it live and enforceable on the network.

-To deploy the contract, you’ll need to use a tool like Truffle or Remix to compile and deploy the code to the blockchain.
+To deploy the contract, you’ll need to use a tool like Hardhat or Remix to compile and deploy the code to the blockchain.
 You’ll need to have a wallet or account on the blockchain platform you are using, and you may need to pay a small fee to deploy the contract.

 Overall, writing contracts can be a complex process, but with a little programming knowledge and some careful planning, you can create a smart contract that is secure, transparent, and enforceable.